cpp20120/CazinoShiz/docs/docs.md

 - User-facing strings are Russian and live in `Helpers/Locales.cs`.
 Don't inline literals in handlers — add a formatter method.
 - Plural forms via `RussianPlural.Plural(n, ["монета","монеты","монет"])` — picks the right of three variants based on Russian grammar rules.
 - Seeded RNG: `Mulberry32` — used anywhere the outcome must be reproducible (captcha, horse speeds, poker shuffle).
-- No `Task.Delay` for scheduling — use an `IHostedService` sweeper so state survives restart (see `PokerTurnTimeoutService`).
+- No `Task.Delay` for scheduling — use an `IHostedService` sweeper so state survives restart (see `PokerTurnTimeoutService`, `BlackjackHandTimeoutService`).
 - Services return result records; handlers map them to messages.
 Only throw for programmer errors, not user input.
-- Single-writer SQLite with EF Core: one `SaveChangesAsync` per logical operation is the unit of work. `PokerService` adds a process-wide `SemaphoreSlim` on top.
+- EF Core is for CRUD + models + migrations.
+Dapper is for hot paths where raw SQL matters — today, only `EconomicsService`; leaderboard and horse-bet queries are next on the list.
+- **Balance changes go through `EconomicsService` — always.** Never mutate `UserState.Coins` directly.
+Direct writes to `Coins` are silently dropped by EF (by design) so the compiler won't catch the mistake, only review will.
 - Logging: source-generated `[LoggerMessage]` only.
-Each event gets a stable `EventId`.
+Each event gets a stable name.
 No string interpolation in log calls.
+- Primary constructors are the default (e.g. `public sealed class Foo(Dep dep) : IBar`).
+- Services are `Scoped`; hosted services and `ClickHouseReporter` are `Singleton`; `ITelegramBotClient` and `NpgsqlDataSource` are `Singleton`.
 - Adding a route: decorate the handler class with an attribute from `RouteAttributes.cs`.
 No central registration.